surniaulula/wpsso-google-merchant-feed/readme.txt

 WC Tested Up To: 7.4.1
 Stable Tag: 6.3.0

-Google Merchant Feed XMLs for WooCommerce, Easy Digital Downloads, and custom product pages with multilingual support.
+Google Merchant Feed XMLs for WooCommerce and custom product pages, with multilingual support.

 == Description ==

 <!-- about -->

-**Google Merchant Feed XMLs for WooCommerce, Easy Digital Downloads, and custom product pages with multilingual support.**
+**Google Merchant Feed XMLs for WooCommerce and custom product pages, with multilingual support.**

 **E-Commerce Plugin Optional:**

-A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required - the WPSSO Google Merchant Feed XML add-on can also retrieve custom product information entered in the Document SSO metabox.
+WooCommerce is suggested but not required - the WPSSO Google Merchant Feed XML add-on can also retrieve custom product information entered in the Document SSO metabox.

 **Complete WooCommerce Support:**